Yes, you’ve read the title right. If you design your kitchen in the correct way, it can help you achieve your weight loss goals.

 Don’t Store Food on Counters

 Kitchen counters should only be used for food preparation, not storage.
-Seeing physical reminders of junk food, day-in and day-out, will erode your will to eat healthy.
+Seeing physical reminders of junk food, day-in, and day-out will erode your will to eat healthily.
 So, if you must have junk food in your home, hide it amongst the cabinets.
 Replace cookie jars and similar items with fruits, and take a step towards a nutritious lifestyle.

 Use Less Accessible Areas for Storage